SkarpSystems/team-alert/README.md

 * Yellow - all failed jobs have been *claimed* in Jenkins (someone is working on a fix)
 * Flashing - The status did just change

-Currently there are three usable python modues:
+Currently there are three usable python modules:

 * runner.py - The main program and update loop
 * hue_light.py - Interface to Philips Hue Bridge